oracle-livelabs/oci/apps-cloud-adventure-cio/02-configure/configure.md

 15. Well done.
-You have configured a new rule for HR personnel.
+You have configured a new rule for Non-HR personnel.

     Redwood offers a quick way to review your changes as they appear in the application.